 Decreased migration of activated eosinophils into bronchial mucosa, inhibition of pro-inflammatory cytokines, and reduced airway responsiveness to stimuli such as histamine and methacholine.

-75. What four main side effects of theophylline?
+75. What are the four main side effects of theophylline?

 Restlessness, supraventricular tachycardia, hypotension, and nausea.

-76. What four things do theophylline produces within the body?
+76. What four things does theophylline produce within the body?

-Increased phrenic nerve activity, anti-inflammatory effect, increased ventilatory drive, and increased respiratory rate.
+Increased phrenic nerve activity, anti-inflammatory effects, increased ventilatory drive, and increased respiratory rate.

-79. What are the side effect of Methylxanthines?
+79. What are the side effects of methylxanthines?

 Nausea, anxiety, tremors, arrhythmias, and seizures.